Hibb-bb/Hibb-bb.github.io/index.md

 ## About Me

-I am an Ph.D. student at  Northwestern University.
+I am a 1st year PhD student at Northwestern University.
 Currently, I'm part of the [MAGICS lab](https://magics.cs.northwestern.edu/index.html) at Northwestern.

 I mostly do theoretical machine learning.